-At the effective date of this MD&A, the market value of our portfolio of investment holdings discussed in this document, comprising equity securities in exploration companies, is \$0.18 million.
+At the effective date of this MD&A, the market value of our portfolio of investment holdings from recent divestitures discussed in this document, comprising equity securities in exploration companies, is \$0.15 million.

 Off Balance Sheet Arrangements

 The Company has no off-balance sheet arrangements other than those discussed under "Surety Bonds".